metomi/rose/sphinx/developing/restructuredtext.rst

 For consistency:

-* Top level headings allways appear at the top of the document (only one per document).
+* Top level headings always appear at the top of the document (only one per document).
 * First level headings are preceded by two blank lines and followed by one.
 * Lower level headings are preceded and followed by a single blank line.